panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-using-v-bind-ble7s9?file=/src/App.vue)

-Open the demo and type into the input field.
+Open the demo and type some characters into the input.
 You'll see that the two-way binding is working correctly.

+`<input :value="text" ...>` the regular binding `:value="text"` enables the first flow.

-When the user type into the input field, `@input="text = $event.target.value"` gets triggered.
+When the user types into the input: `@input="text = $event.target.value"` gets triggered.
 The value of the input (accessed using `$event.target.value`) is assigned to `text` ref.
+That's the second flow.

 ## 3. Binding using reactive()

 [reactive()](https://vuejs.org/api/reactivity-core.html#reactive) is a Vue reactivity API that makes an object reactive.

 The main difference between `ref()` and `reactive()` is that refs can store primitives and objects, while `reactive()` accepts only objects.
+And `reactive()` object can be access directly without `.value` property (as in the case of refs).

-Anyways, binding objects to form inputs is helpful if you have multiple input fields in the same form, and each form field has to be bound to a specific property of the object.
+Binding a react object to form inputs is handy when having manu input fields in the form.
+You can bind each input field with a specific property of the reactive object.

-Let's implement a form having the first and last name input fields.
-These input fields have to be bound with a reactive object: `{ firstName: 'John', lastName: 'Smith' }`.
+Let's implement a form having the first and last name inputs, and bound these to a reactive object:

 ```vue
 <script setup>